ninanoo/PoR/README.md

 However, they all weaken the deterministic characteristic of the algorithm.
 It may be conceivable to use a larger degree of difficulty to increase the number of matched bits, but this does not match the algorithm's default behavior.
 The algorithm does not place much constraint on adding new block to the chain.
-The lower the level of difficulty, the more blocks are added to the chain more quickly, which makes the reader block able to issue authentication block faster.
+The lower the level of difficulty, the more blocks are added to the chain more quickly, which makes the leader block able to issue authentication block faster.
 It takes a very long time for the newly added block to issue the authentication, and the relevance efficiency ratio becomes sufficiently high during this time.
 Difficulty is not for relevance, only to reduce consumable behavior on the network.